davidrstone/private/README.md

 # private
 My repositories are private.
 I contribute to FOSS using another account.
-If you need to contact me you can drop me follow me and drop me a short note.
+If you need to contact me you can follow me and drop me a short note.